We’ve been talking a lot recently about maximizing small spaces and hidden storage. This post has some overlap, but it’s about small room ideas.

 drapes hung high

 Yep, we all definitely know that one, too.
-If you are lucky enough to have a high ceiling, even if the foot-print of the room is not so big, it will give a sense of space.
+If you are lucky enough to have a high ceiling, even if the room’s footprint is not so big, it will give a sense of space.

 pieces that serve multi functions